 Mental Health Resources for Healthcare Workers

 The mission at Clove has always been clear.
 You support them, we support you.
-Working as healthcare professionals is often highly stressful and demanding.
-The arduous hours, extra shifts, complex problem solving, and trauma of losing patients – the healthcare field is not easy.
-Though healthcare professionals are extraordinarily trained, devoted, and experts at managing pressure – we all are susceptible to the effects of prolonged stress that often results from a career in this industry.
+Healthcare professionals play a critical role in our communities, but the demands and stress of their work can take a toll on their mental well-being.
+The arduous hours, extra shifts, complex problem solving, and the emotional toll of losing patients, can take a toll on your mental well-being.
+Even though healthcare professionals are highly trained and adept at managing pressure, they are not immune to the effects of prolonged stress that often results from a career in this industry

 The 988 Suicide and Crisis Lifeline offers free, confidential crisis counseling 24/7/365 — and you don’t have to be in crisis to call or text.